Get 100% ZATCA Phase II compliant with ClearTaxGet 100% ZATCA Phase II compliant with ClearTax

 • The first supply, or supply for investment, of Qualifying Metals (gold, silver or platinum)

-Transitional provisions for charging 15% VAT
+Transitional Provisions for Charging 15% VAT

 Due to the revision of tax rates in KSA, there were high chances of ambiguity regarding accurate tax rates for the particular contracts and tax invoices issued before 11th May and completed in the transitional period or after completion.
 Therefore, transitional provisions were issued by Zakat, Tax and Customs Authority (ZATCA) to avoid any misuse of dates relating to the calculation of tax.